 In August 2018, the Company issued 241,467 shares of common stock to RA Capital Healthcare Fund, L.P. at a price of \$0.0012 per share.
+On July 2, 2021, in conjunction with the Company's IPO, the Company issued 9,984,463 shares of its common stock and all outstanding shares of the Company's redeemable convertible preferred stock were converted into 14,182,854 shares of the Company's common stock.

-The voting, dividend, and liquidation rights of the holders of the common stock are subject to, and qualified by, the rights, powers, and preferences of the holders of the preferred stock as of June 30, 2021.
 The holders of the common stock are entitled to one vote for each share of common stock held at all meetings of stockholders.

-As of June 30, 2021, the Company had reserved the following shares of common stock, on an as-converted basis, for future issuance:
+As of September 30, 2021, the Company had reserved the following shares of common stock, on an as-converted basis, for future issuance: